amelivelasco/CS320-Lab1/info/labs/lab06/project_report_template.md

 This section should convince us that you understand how your extension can be useful and that you thought about the corner cases.

+Please also use this section to explain how users would see the results of your work, including how to invoke the compiler with additional command-line options, if it applies to your work.

 ## Implementation

 This is a very important section, you explain to us how you made it work.
 It it not acceptable to have a project that you do not understand why it works.
 If you used tools or friends to help you generate the code, you still need to understand and describe it.

 ### Background

 If you are using theoretical concepts, explain them first in this subsection.
 Even if they come from the course, try to explain the essential points in your own words.
 Cite any reference work you used like this [Appel 2002].
 This should convince us that you know the theory behind what you coded.
 Web sites and blog posts are not ideal, but if you used them, create references for them and cite them.
 If you made use of GitHub projects, also create citations for them and cite them.

 ### Implementation details